We are currently tracking 3 Leatherback sea turtles from the beaches of Florida USA. Please check back soon.

 Once the data have arrived in our system, the website uses a special algorithm to process and remove unreliable data.
 Depth data, water temperature and other parameters are stored and all data are plotted on the main map.

 While the technology is amazing and getting better each year, a lot can go wrong with satellite tagging.
-Often when we no longer receive data from a turtle is is because of biofouling or a depleted battery.
+Often when we no longer receive data from a turtle it is because of biofouling or a depleted battery.
 Since these transmitters are in the marine environment they are subject to growth of algae and barnacles.
 Researchers will apply certain anti-fouling compounds to the PTTs but the protection does not last forever.
 With proper programming, batteries can last several years, but their capacity is not infinite and they will eventually die.
 Sometimes a PTT will fall of a turtle prematurely.
 This can happen during mating season when male turtles are competing for females.
 It can also occur when turtles rest under coral reefs or other underwater structures.

 Our Partners